charlesveasey/vDome-max/README.md

 Performance is significantly better on OSX 10.6.x.

-IAIA runs vDome in it's 2K fulldome theatre using a 12 core Mac Pro (2 x 2.66 GHz 6-Core Interl Xeon) with two Quadro 4000 video cards.
+IAIA runs vDome in it's 2K fulldome theatre using a 12 core Mac Pro (2 x 2.66 GHz 6-Core Intel Xeon) with two Quadro 4000 video cards.

 Multiple graphic cards on a Mac requires special consideration:
 1. Split the projectors evenly on the number of graphic cards you have.